ocni-dtu/livestock-blog/content/posts/utci_parameters.md

-Date: 2018-10-21
+Date: 2018-11-18
-Modified: 2018-11-13
+Modified: 2018-11-18
-Status: draft
+Status: published
 Authors: Christian Kongsgaard
 Tags: python, livestock, comfort, utci
 Title: UTCI Parameter Sensitivity
 HeaderImage: /images/utci_parameters/Front-Picture.png
-Summary: Ever wondered, which parameter in the UTCI calculation is the most important?
+Summary: Ever wondered, which parameter in the UTCI calculation is the most influential?

 The Universal Thermal Climate Index (UTCI) is a widely used outdoor comfort metric.
 It is currently released as a 6<sup>th</sup> order polynomial formula with four inputs: *Mean Radiant Temperature, Air Temperature, Wind Speed and